include-dcc/FHIR-Utils/docs/vumc-model-overview.md

 ### HTP BMI+ and Encounters
 HTP provides BMI, Weight and Height along with an "age at" data point.
 The measurement components are recorded as Observations and the "age at" component is recorded as an Encounter to which each of the 3 observations refers to.

+To reduce the number of queries, BMI, Weight and Height also include an age at for the propertly, _effectiveDateTime

 #### Encounter
 As noted above, all age related dates are encoded using the relative date/time extension.
 For [Encounters](https://hl7.org/fhir/R4/encounter.html), we associate the relative date with the following field: